Respecting Ocean Resources for Economic Growth

 “We believe that plant-based seafood alternatives should be available for everyone, everywhere.
 That’s why we spent years creating a seamless seafood experience nearly indistinguishable from their animal-based counterparts.”

-What are the benefits of investing in the blue economy?
+What are the benefits of investing in the ocean economy?

-The global economic output of blue economy activities is currently valued at USD $1.5 trillion 3
+The global economic output of ocean economy activities is currently valued at USD $1.5 trillion 3

 Technological innovation will reduce the reliance on oceans as a main food source